Ozan-Deniz/Javascript_Rest_Server_and_Client/README.md

-# Project Title: Authentication Server with JWT and PostgreSQL
+# Authentication Server with JWT and PostgreSQL

 This is an Express-based authentication server that utilizes JWT (JSON Web Tokens) for secure user authentication and PostgreSQL as a database to store user credentials.
 The server supports user registration, login, logout, and token refresh functionalities.
 It is also equipped with rate-limiting to prevent abuse of the registration endpoint.